owasp-amass/docs/docs/index.md

 !!! info "Open Asset Model (OAM)"
     The `Open Asset Model` expands traditional specifications by uncovering physical and digital properties.
-It defines assets and their relationships by capturing their real-world interconnectedness, providing a comprehensive view of the target attack surface from an adversarial perspective.
+Defining asset classes and their interconnected relationships, `OAM` compiles a comprehensive overview of the target attack surface from an adversarial perspective.
 Enabling concurrent data collection and querying, `OAM` automates intelligent asset collection, analysis, and visualization.

 ---